Positive and Risky Message Assessment for Music Products: Methodology

-\textbf{\emph{Siamese ranking-classification}} \cite{zhang-etal-2021-none-severe}: This method leverages a Siamese network to process a pair of instances for both ranking and classification objectives.
+\textbf{Ordinality-enforcement techniques:} The severity ratings are discrete interclass ordinal variables instead of independent categorical labels.
+Typical classification models usually ignore such correlations between ordinal categories.
+In this work, we apply three ordinality-enforcement techniques that are better suited for the task.
+All of the ordinality-enforcement techniques are applied respectively to the base model with a multi-tasking module. \begin{itemize} \item \textbf{\emph{Siamese ranking-classification}} \cite{zhang-etal-2021-none-severe}: This method leverages a Siamese network to process a pair of instances for both ranking and classification objectives.
 The ranking (comparison) operation has the potential to learn pairwise ordinal differences in severity levels between samples.
 The model is optimized with two cross-entropy losses for the two objectives as in Equation \ref{eq:rank}, where $l_{\text{cls}}$ comes from multi-class classification while $l_{\text{rank}}$ is derived from comparing ratings (lower/same/higher) between the two music items.

-\textbf{\emph{Binary attributes transformation}} \cite{frank2001simple}: This method first divide the sorted ordinal label set (with $n$ elements) into two sets by splitting at every two adjacent elements.
-It is obvious that there are $n-1$ ways of division.
-Then we further treat each division case as a binary classification problem and predict the ordinal value on the corresponding set.
-This method applies more than one classifier to exploit the ordering information several times.
-In the setting of this problem, we split the 3-class ordinal levels for each aspect into two cases considering possible probability intervals: